How to Increase Your ROI by generating Star patents in your portfolio?

 But does only having star patents in a portfolio enough?
 No!
 You should know how to monetize these patents.
 To help you in that pursuit, I have a free guide with 4 strategies– top companies use them– that can help you monetize your patent without spending a single dollar on consultancy.
 You can download your guide here: click here to download

-Authored by: Anjali Chopra, Research Analyst with Vikas Jha, Manager, IP Solutions
+Authored by: Anjali Chopra, Research Analyst with Vikas Jha, AVP, Solutions